 In compliance with the Drug-Free Schools and Communities Act Amendments of 1989, the University developed the Drug and Alcohol Abuse Prevention Policy and Program.
 This policy prohibits the unlawful possession, use, or distribution of illicit drugs or alcohol on University-controlled property.
 In addition, WSU complies with the Drug-Free Workplace Act of 1988.
 This program provides educational and training programs and prohibits the use of controlled substances in the workplace.

-(ADCAPS) offers a range of services related to substance use — including counseling, groups, workshops and outreach programs, consultation, and assessment to WSU students, faculty, and staff.
+- WSU Cougar Health Services – Health Promotion: Cougar Health Services – Health Promotion offers a range of services related to substance use, including: counseling, groups, workshops and outreach programs, consultation, and assessment to WSU students, faculty, and staff.

 - Office of the Ombudsman: The Ombudsman is designated by the university to function as an impartial and neutral resource to assist all members of the university community, and to protect the interests, rights, and privileges of students, staff, and faculty at all levels of university operations.